Frequently Asked Questions during COVID-19

 Can I get transportation assistance to and from a food shelf appointment?

 Yes.
 We are currently working with Transit Link to provide free food shelf deliveries when needed.
 Delivery requests require an appointment at least 2 days in advance.
 Ask about delivery when making your food shelf appointment.

 I am interested in Meals on Wheels; how does that work?

-During Covid 19, a combination of fresh hot meals, frozen, and grocery style meals are delivered each Monday for the week.
-Please call (651) 404-1548 for more information.
-The hot meal cost is $5.20 and the frozen and grocery meals are $4.00 each.
+Delivery continues with modifications to ensure recipient and volunteer safety.
+Call 651-404-1548 for more information.
+Hot meal cost is $5.20 and frozen meals are $4.00 each.
 SNAP is also accepted to cover the cost of meals.